banyan-team/banyan-julia/README.md

 AWS configuration files) and the Banyan environment variables are saved in `banyanconfig.toml` so you don't need to specify it every time.

+## Development

+Make sure to use the `] dev ...` command or `Pkg.dev(...)` to ensure that when you are using BanyanArrays.jl or BanyanDataFrames.jl you are using the local version.